rayenfassatoui/NeonSchemaPilot/README.md

 ## Features

+- Gemini-powered assistant that plans and executes DDL, DML, DQL, and DCL against a file-based datastore
 - Visual database canvas with draggable tables and relation highlights
 - Dedicated tables view with column metadata and sample row explorer
 - SQL preview generated from the live schema snapshot